webaccess/crmplatform/README.md

 ## Goal

-Primary aim of this project to have a simple and extendable base for the CRMish projects.
+The primary aim of this project is to have a simple and extendable base for the CRMish projects.

 ## Installation